MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 - You are highly honoured by Him.
 Pillars are usually named or decorated to honour important people. ==Galatians 2:9== - Paul refers to church leaders as pillars

 What do the names mean?
-- The name of God is - OWNERSHIP, by God (I belong to Him)
+1. The name of God is - OWNERSHIP, by God (I belong to Him) Revelation 7:30 and 14:1
-- The New jerusalem is - CITIZENSHIP, in Heaven (My eternal home)
+2. The New jerusalem is - CITIZENSHIP, in Heaven (My eternal home) Revelation 21
-- My own new name is - UNIONSHIP with Christ (I share in His identity and Glory)
+3. My own new name is - UNIONSHIP with Christ (I share in His identity and Glory) Revelation 19:12

 >'He who has an ear, let him hear what the Spirit says to the churches.’ '